ipdk-io/ipsec-recipe/README.md

 ### Prerequisites

 It is assumed that the ES2K IPU SDE dependencies have been installed on the system.
-The list of SDE's dependencies can be found in `sde/tools/setup/install_dep.py` file.
+The list of dependencies can be found in `sde/tools/setup/install_dep.py` file.

-Prerequisites and dependencies from stratum-deps and networking-recipe are assumed to be installed, since some of those dependencies also apply to this module, ipsec-recipe.
+Prerequisites from stratum-deps and networking-recipe are assumed to be installed.

 Install the following dependencies for building ipsec-recipe.